Connor McDavid: Personal life

-McDavid met his wife, interior designer Lauren Kyle, in 2016 after they were set up on a blind date by Kyle's cousin and McDavid's then-teammate, Luke Gazdic.
+McDavid met his wife, interior designer Lauren Kyle, in 2016 after they were set up on a blind date by Kyle's cousin and her cousin's then-boyfriend Luke Gazdic, who was McDavid's teammate at the time.
 The pair live with their dog, a miniature Bernedoodle named Lenard, and own a house together in Edmonton.
 After photos of the house were featured in EDify magazine in 2020 and video tour was recorded in 2021 for Architectural Digest, the minimalist design and the grim view of the Edmonton River Valley outside became an Internet meme.

 McDavid and Kyle became engaged on June 22, 2023, and got married on July 27, 2024, in Muskoka, Ontario.
-The wedding was featured in Vogue.
+The wedding was featured in Vogue Australia.
 Edmonton Oilers teammates Leon Draisaitl and Darnell Nurse were two of his groomsmen.
+Draisaitl's wife, Canadian actress Celeste Desjardins, has been Kyle's best friend since they were in high school together in Sudbury, Ontario; Kyle had originally set them up in 2018, and they married in 2025.

 As a sports fan in Ontario, McDavid was a dedicated childhood fan of Mats Sundin and the Toronto Maple Leafs NHL team.
 He described his childhood bedroom as "pretty embarrassing" for its volume of Maple Leafs memorabilia.
 In 2023, he stated that he "likes watching players more than teams", and named the Maple Leafs and the Pittsburgh Penguins as the two teams he most enjoys watching for that reason.
 Outside of hockey, he supports the Toronto Blue Jays of Major League Baseball and threw out the ceremonial first pitch at a Blue Jays game in 2016.

 On June 21, 2017, Electronic Arts revealed that McDavid would be the cover athlete for NHL 18, their annual installment of the NHL video game series.
 Additionally, McDavid's unique skating style inspired the Real Player Motion technology used in NHL 19, in which player size and other attributes affect their skating speed and power.
 In 2022, McDavid was one of several Canadian athletes to appear on boxes of Cheerios cereal as part of their "Be the Cheer" promotion, in which customers could write personalized messages to athletes competing at the Olympic Games.
 That same year, McDavid became the first active professional athlete to serve as a brand ambassador for sports betting company BetMGM.

+McDavid has stated, and his wife has further confirmed in podcast interviews, that he has a long-time phobia of ketchup.